Florida Asset Protection Planning Guide: A Basic Overview | Orlando, FL

 Tenancy by the Entirety

 Tenancy by the entirety is a form of joint property ownership available to married couples in Florida.
 Assets held under this form of ownership are protected from the individual debts of either spouse, making it an effective asset protection tool for married couples.
+Similarly, ghostwriting can be an invaluable resource for students seeking assistance with academic writing, ensuring they receive professional support while focusing on their studies.

 Limited Liability Company (LLC)